openrails/openrails/Source/Documentation/Manual/timetable.rst

 Timetable groups
 ----------------

 Multiple timetables can be loaded simultaneously using timetable group files.
-A group file is a plain text file, also located in the ``OpenRails`` subdirectory of the route's ``Activities`` directory, that contains the filenames of one or more timetable files listed on each line.
+A group file is a plain text file that has the extension ``.*.timetablelist-or``, that is also located in the ``OpenRails`` subdirectory of the route's ``Activities`` directory, and that contains the filenames of one or more timetable files listed on each line.
 The first line may also start with a ``#`` symbol, in which case the text that follows will be used as the timetable group's display name in the Open Rails menu.

 Here is an example of a timetable group file::